Async

 Async factories

-add_factory() accepts async def factories.
-Resolve them with await container.aresolve(...).
+add_factory() accepts async def factories. add_factory_class() accepts callable classes whose __call__ is async.
+Resolve async dependency chains with await container.aresolve(...).

 Async cleanup

-add_generator() supports async generators (async def ...: yield ...).
-Registrations are validated by default and must place yield in try/finally.
-Cleanup in the finally block runs when the owning scope exits.
-Use require_generator_finally=False on a specific registration to opt out when intentional.
+add_generator() and add_generator_class() support async generators (async def ...: yield ...). add_context_manager() and add_context_manager_class() support async context managers.
+Generator registrations are validated by default and must place yield in try/finally.
+Cleanup in the finally block, or in the context manager’s __aexit__, runs when the owning scope exits.
+Use require_generator_finally=False on a specific generator registration to opt out when intentional.

 Runnable example: Async.